sommykene/chatboxtest/README.md

 4. Use Gpt 4.1 Model.
 5. Make the Chat to onboard the user, change his preferences and conversate about some information.(Side effects, db not needed, mock some data)

-## When done ping rory by email, and we'll set up a review call to go through what you've built.
+## When done ping rory by email (rory@askvinny.co.uk), and we'll set up a review call to go through what you've built.